Program Director: Alescia L. DeVasher Bethea

 It is assumed that the applicant is computer literate and familiar with the use of computers at home, on the job, or in school.

-After submission of all application documentation, the NAP will review all completed application files to determine which applicants to invite to interview.
+After submission of all application documentation, the CRNA faculty will review all completed application files to determine which applicants to invite to interview.
 Interviews are by invitation only.
-Any applicants who are invited to enroll in the NAP must successfully complete the interview process.
+Any applicants who are invited to enroll in the DNAP program must successfully complete the interview process.

 Note: Due to the competitive nature of the admission process, applicants should understand that meeting the minimum admission criteria does not guarantee an invitation to interview for admission into the program.
-Applicants will be screened by the NAP, and the most qualified individuals will be invited for an interview.
-Also, meeting the minimum admission criteria and receiving an invitation to interview do not guarantee admission into the program, as the admission/interview process is competitive.
+Applicants will be screened by the CRNA faculty, and the most qualified individuals will be invited for an interview.
+Also, meeting the minimum admission criteria and receiving an invitation to interview do not guarantee admission into the program.

 Admission Interview (by invitation only)